 “Why did you choose me?” asks Sophie.
 “Because I hears the loneliness in your heart,” answers the BFG.
 If the book and the film is ‘about’ anything, it’s about loneliness and suppressed aspiration.

 To be candid, I never got the point of Dahl’s children’s books.
-(I did get his screenplay for You Only Live Twice.)
-I loved the illustrations by Quentin Blake, but bringing up two girls I reached for alternative stories of the time; all seemed to have greater relevance to their lives.
+(I did like his screenplay for You Only Live Twice.)
 I got the distinct impression Dahl had a love-hate relationship with the little bread snappers, particularly after I read Charlie and the Chocolate Factory.